mozilla-mobile/mozilla-vpn-client/README.md

 Qt6 can be installed in a number of ways:

-- download a binary package or the installer from the official QT website: https://www.qt.io/download - this is the recommended way for Android and iOS builds.
+- Download a binary package or the installer from the official QT website: https://www.qt.io/download - this is the recommended way for Android and iOS builds.
+  - Recommened Qt version is the most recent LTS.
+  - Be sure to select the `Qt 5 Compatibility Components` and `Qt Network Authorization` optional components.
-- use a package manager.
+- Use a package manager.
 For instance, we use [aqt](https://github.com/miurahr/aqtinstall) for WASM builds.
-- compile Qt6 (dynamically or statically).
+- Compile Qt6 (dynamically or statically).
 If you want to choose this path, you can use our bash script for macOS and Linux:
 ```bash
 ./scripts/utils/qt6_compile.sh </qt6/source/code/path> </destination/path>